bgmerrell/vkerndev/README.md

 * Update the variables in `run_vm.sh` to be suitable for your system
 * Run `run_vm.sh` to run your VM
 * Wham, you should be running a VM with your specified Linux kernel and headers.
 Use shutdown(8) when you're done.
-Changes on the gues will persist so consider making a pristine copy of your guest image.
+Changes on the guest will persist so consider making a pristine copy of your guest image.
 * Going forward you just need to run `run_vm.sh` to run your VM again.